 Dr. Tom Bradicich

-Dr. Tom Bradicich is VP, Hewlett Packard Fellow, and Global Head of IoT and Edge, at Hewlett Packard Enterprirse (HPE).
-And recently, VP and General Manager, leading the global business unit, Converged Servers, Edge & IoT Systems, with P&L, worldwide sales, product development, and customer experience ownership.
-In 2018, achieving revenue growth of over $250M, Tom’s business unit was fastest growing in HPE.
-He directed the global HPE Discovery Labs and IoT Innovation Labs for partner and customer collaborations, and led HPE’s first IoT strategy.
-Tom and his teams are noted for exceeding sales quotas, and developing first-of-a-kind products and solutions that greatly enhance customer business outcomes.
+Recently Tom was HPE VP and General Manager, leading the global business unit, Servers, Edge & IoT Systems and Software, with P&L, worldwide sales, R&D, and customer experience ownership.
+In 2018, achieving revenue growth of over $250M, Tom’s business unit was the fastest growing in HPE.
+He directed the founding of HPE’s three global IoT Innovation Labs for partner and customer collaborations, and led HPE’s first corporate IoT strategy.
+His teams are noted for exceeding sales quotas, and delivering first-of-a-kind products that greatly enhance customer business outcomes.

-Tom was named in CRN’s Top 100 Executives and Top 25 Disrupters for both 2016 and 2017, is an inductee in the NC State University Alumni Hall of Fame, received the IBM Chairman’s Award, and elected to the IBM Academy of Technology.
+Tom is named in CRN’s Top 100 Executives and Top 25 Disrupters in 2016, 2017, and 2019, inducted into the NC State University Alumni Hall of Fame, received the IBM Chairman’s Award, and elected to the IBM Academy of Technology.
 See: https://www.youtube.com/watch?v=PcA75RmbrZs&t=12s

-Throughout his career, Tom has led teams to develop, launch, and manage dozens of hardware and software products, including the creation of several new product categories such as notebook computers, smartphones (IBM Simon™), enterprise Blade Converged Systems (IBM BladeCenter™), Converged Edge Systems (HPE Edgeline™), and OT and edge management software (HPE OTLink).
-Tom’s teams designed and launched the first 64 bit enterprise ARM server, the first x86 server with on-chip graphics, and first 64 bit enterprise ARM server.
+Throughout his career, Tom has led teams to develop, launch, and manage dozens of hardware and software products.
+And, the creation of several new product categories such as notebook computers, smartphones (IBM Simon™), Converged Systems (IBM BladeCenter™), Converged Edge Systems & Sofware (HPE Edgeline™), and OT and edge management software (HPE OTLink).
+Tom’s teams designed and launched the first 64 bit enterprise ARM server, the first x86 server with on-chip graphics, and IBM’s first prototype notebook computer.

-Tom’s products have won many industry recognitions such as an InfoWorld Technology of the Year, Network World Product of the Year, CRN Product of the Year, Frost & Sullivan Best Practice, ARM TechCon Best of Show, IoT World Congress Best IoT Solution, IT Brand Pulse Leader, Gartner Magic Quadrant leader, MWC Top Edge Infrastructure, and 451 Research Firestarter Award, and Automation World Edge Compute Leadership Award.
+Tom’s products have won many industry recognitions such as an InfoWorld Technology of the Year, Network World Product of the Year, CRN Product of the Year, CRN Coolest IoT Hardware, Frost & Sullivan Best Practice, ARM TechCon Best of Show, IoT World Congress Best IoT Solution, IT Brand Pulse Leader, Gartner Modular Server Magic Quadrant Leader, Mobile World Congress Top Edge Infrastructure, 451 Research Firestarter Award, and Automation World Edge Compute Leadership Award.

-Tom co-founded and directed the IBM Personal Systems Institute, a management systems for rapid commericializatin from IBM Research Labs to the market.
-Tom managed the IBM/Intel Alliance, served as a key technical advisor on legal agreements for the sale of the IBM PC business to Lenovo, and was the IBM executive sponsor for the Finance Sector and the IBM R&D Labs in India.
-During his tenure, the IBM x86 business grew from several $100M to multi-$B.
+Tom co-founded and directed the IBM Personal Systems Institute, a management systems for rapid commercialization from IBM Research Labs to the market.
+Tom served as a lead technical advisor on legal agreements for the sale of the IBM PC business to Lenovo, and was the IBM executive sponsor for the Financial Services industry and the IBM Labs in India and China.

-Prior to joining HP, Tom worked for National Instruments (NI) as an R&D Fellow and officer, where he conceived and led NI’s big data strategy, Big Analog Data™ Solutions.
-He led teams developing end-to-end solutions for the IoT and Industrial Internet, comprising embedded data analysis and IT infrastructures.
-Tom conceived and led the NI corporate strategy for RASM (Reliability, Availability, Serviceability, and Manageability) for NI’s test and embedded control and data acquisition products.
+While at National Instruments, Tom conceived and led NI’s big data strategy, Big Analog Data™ Solutions.
+He led teams developing end-to-end solutions for the IoT and Industrial Internet, pioneering the convergence of OT and IT.
+Tom conceived and led the NI corporate strategy for RASM (Reliability, Availability, Serviceability, and Manageability) for test, embedded control, and data acquisition products.

-With many customer collaboration successes, Tom incepted and led projects pioneering Linux on x86, blade servers/converged systems, VDI, open source virtualization, and cloud computing.
-Tom has broad experience managing global product development teams, and has served as the technical executive sponsor for the Finance Industry.
-He co-founded seven industry standards, and served as a director, co-founder, or executive sponsor for many industry trade associations, including the GreenGrid.org, Blade.org, the PCI SIG, VESA Net2Display, the RDMA Consortium, DMTF/SMASH, IPMI, InfiniBand Trade Association, 1394, PICMG, HyperTransport Consortium, Ethernet Alliance, Open Virtualization, ATCA, OASIS, STAC Benchmark Council, and Industrial Internet Consortium.
+With many customer collaboration successes, Tom incepted and led projects pioneering Linux on x86, converged systems, VDI, open source virtualization, and cloud computing.
+He co-founded seven industry standards, and served as a director or executive sponsor for industry trade associations such as the GreenGrid.org, Blade.org, the PCI SIG, VESA Net2Display, the RDMA Consortium, DMTF/SMASH, IPMI, InfiniBand Trade Association, 1394, PICMG, HyperTransport Consortium, Ethernet Alliance, Open Virtualization, ATCA, OASIS, STAC Benchmark Council, and Industrial Internet Consortium.

-Tom received the Telly Award for his video on IT infrastructure, the Intel Embedded Innovator Most Read Article Award, and the IEEE TestCon Best Paper Award.
+Tom received the Telly Award for his video on IT infrastructure, the Intel Embedded Innovator Article Award, and the IEEE TestCon Best Paper Award.
 Regularly sought by the media, Tom has interviewed with major technical and business publications.
 He has delivered numerous keynotes for customer, investor and analyst events, IT trade associations, and industry and university conferences.
-Tom blogs and authors articles on the business of technology, sustainability, people management, and technology trends and directions.
+Tom blogs and authors articles on business, sustainability, people management, and technology trends and directions.

-Tom holds several U.S. patents in computer architecture and converged IT systems design, the BSEE, MSEE, and PhD degrees, and serves on the Dean’s Advisory Board of the College of Engineering, University of Florida.
-He is a sought after lecturer on Leadership, Business Innovation, and Technology Trends, and served on the adjunct faculty at several universities, teaching courses in the Departments of Electrical and Computer Engineer and Management of Information Systems.
+Tom holds several U.S. patents in computer architecture and converged IT systems design, and the BSEE, MSEE, and PhD degrees.
+He is a sought after keynote speaker and lecturer on leadership, business innovation, and technology trends, and has served adjunct faculties at several universities.

-Tom founded the charities Soc (sockrelief.com) and the SIVA Awards (sivaawards.org), helping the homeless and children in need, and is the Executive Sponsor for HPE’s Salvation Army charitable partnership.
-He is currently writing the book, The 1st Mover, advising and sharing his experiences in business leadershp, creating new product categories, and first-of-a-kind technical innovation.
+Tom founded the charities Soc (sockrelief.com) and the SIVA Awards (sivaawards.org), helping the homeless, addicted, and children in need, and is the executive sponsor for HPE’s Salvation Army partnership.
+He is currently writing the book, The 1st Mover, advising and sharing his experiences in business leadership, creating new product categories, and first-of-a-kind technical innovation.

 © IoT Community’s IoT Slam Live 2019 Internet of Things Conference